Domesticated plants and animals of Austronesia: Ipomoea batatas (sweet potato)

-Lageneria siceraria (bottle gourd)
+Lagenaria siceraria (bottle gourd)

 Morinda citrifolia (noni)

 Noni (Morinda citrifolia) is native to Southeast Asia extending to New Guinea and northern Australia.
 It grows readily in beach and rocky environments.
 It has been introduced widely into the Pacific.
 All parts of the plant were used by Austronesians for traditional medicine and timber, but its most common traditional use is for the extraction of red or yellow dyes.
 The odor of the plant and the fruit was also traditionally believed to repel evil spirits.
 The fruit is also edible, but is usually only eaten as famine food.

 There are several terms for noni that can be reconstructed.
 The most widespread is Proto-Central-Eastern Malayo-Polynesian *ñəñu.
 Cognates include Kapampangan lino; Tagalog and Bikol níno; Cebuano ninú; Gedaged nanom or nonom; Takia nom; Bimanese nonu; Tetun nenu-k; Leti and Asilulu nenu; Leti (Moa) nienu; Wetan neni.
 It became Proto-Oceanic *ñoñu, with cognates including Nali non; Leipon and Wogeo ñoñ; Bipi ñoy; Gitua and Rarotongan nono; Gilbertese non; Motu, Tongan, Niue, Futunan, Samoan, Tuvaluan, Kapingamarangi, Nukuoro, and Anuta nonu; and Hawaiian noni (from which the English name is derived from).
 In some languages the meaning has shifted to mean "small tree" or "shrub" or to the closely related Morinda umbellata and Morinda bracteata.

 In Western Malayo-Polynesian, another term that can be reconstructed is Proto-Western Malayo-Polynesian *baŋkudu, which may have referred to a different species of Morinda originally.
 Its cognates including Tagalog and Cebuano bangkúro; Agutaynen bangkoro; Tausug, Toba Batak, and Balinese bangkudu; Sundanese cangkudu; Sasak bengkudu; Mongondow bongkudu; and Malay mengkudu.

 There are also smaller cognate sets, like Proto-Philippine *apatut for the tree and Proto-Oceanic *gurat and *kurat for the red dye produced from the tree.